 Tara worked with colleagues at the Wildlife Fund of Thailand to mobilize communities at Chiang Khong district, Chiang Rai province to investigate and conduct action plan for conservation of “Mekong Giant Catfish”.
 In the Southern Thailand, Tara actively took part to formulate the Action Plan on Biodiversity Conservation for Kantuli Swamp Forest, Surat Thani Province (แผนปฏิบัติการการอนุรักษ์ความหลากหลายทางชีวภาพในพื้นที่วิกฤตพรุคันธุลี อำเภอท่าชนะจังหวัดสุราษฎร์ธานี) – which is now one of National Ramsar Site in the country.
 Action plan submitted to Office of Natural Resources and Environmental Policy and Planning for further implementation.

 Tara Buakamsri is one of Greenpeace Southeast Asia‘s founding members and has been actively working for organization as a campaigner since December 1998.
-In 2011 Tara started a new role as Greenpeace Southeast Asia’s Campaign Director and in August 2014 Tara became “Country Director” for Greenpeace Southeast Asia in Thailand.
+In 2011 Tara started a new role as Greenpeace Southeast Asia’s Campaign Director and in August 2014 as “Country Director” for Greenpeace Thailand.